csiro-fair/marimba/docs/pipeline.md

 ### Implementing the `_package` Method

-The `_package` method prepares the processed data for packaging and returns a data mapping that contains all files and associated metadata to be included in the packaged Dataset.
+The `_package` method prepares the processed data for packaging and returns a data mapping that contains all files and associated metadata to be included in the packaged Marimba Dataset.
 Marimba automates the execution of the `_package` method across each Pipeline and Collection combination, aggregates the returned data mappings, and subsequently packages the Marimba Dataset in the `datasets` directory.

 #### Example `_package` Implementation

-A standard pattern in Marimba Pipelines involves creating a CSV file that lists each image in the Collection along with its associated metadata including spatio-temporal attributes such as time, latitude, and longitude, as well as additional metadata like depth, sensor settings, and environmental conditions.
+A standard pattern for the `_package` method in Marimba Pipelines involves creating a CSV file that lists each image in the Collection along with its associated metadata including spatio-temporal attributes such as time, latitude, and longitude, as well as additional metadata like depth, sensor settings, and environmental conditions.
 This pattern facilitates the use of the CSV file in the `_package` method to systematically populate the data mapping:

 ```python
 from datetime import datetime